 Mercari Experiments is an experimental framework for designing and developing a pathway for a circular economy model.

-Mercari’s mission is to create value in a global marketplace where anyone can buy & sell.
+Mercari Group’s mission is to circulate all forms of value to unleash the potential in all people.
 By doing so, Mercari aims to create a circular economy in which items that are still of use can be passed on to the hands of those who need them, in the amount needed.

 As part of this project, we conduct a variety of experiments related to the circular use of materials with the purpose of creating opportunities to learn and reflect on ways to realize a more sustainable life in which the earth’s limited resources are used effectively.

 Upcycling the Kashima Antlers 30th Anniversary Banner: Can we create value by giving new life to things that would otherwise be thrown away?